Céu

-Career life
+Early life and education

-She was born in São Paulo, Brazil, to a musical family.
+Céu was born in São Paulo, Brazil, to a musical family.
 Her father was a composer, arranger, and musicologist.
 It was from her father that she learned to appreciate Brazil's classical music composers, particularly Heitor Villa-Lobos, Ernesto Nazaré, and Orlando Silva.

-By age fifteen she had decided to become a musician and by her late teens, she had studied music theory, as well as the violão (nylon-stringed Brazilian guitar).
+At fifteen, she decided to become a musician and by her late teens, she studied music theory, as well as the violão (a nylon-stringed Brazilian guitar).
 Her songs reveal many influences, which include samba, salsa, choro, soul, rhythm and blues, hip hop, afrobeat, and electrojazz music.
 She cites as influences the music of African-Americans Billie Holiday, Ella Fitzgerald, Lauryn Hill, Erykah Badu, and Jorge Ben.